Filter by attributes

 Interesting leaf structure and seed pods.

-Illinois Tick Trefoil (Desmodium illinoense)
+Illinois Trefoil (Desmodium illinoense)

 You often find the seeds of this genus sticking to you after a hike – these seeds are eaten by lots of wildlife.
 Flowers of this plant aren’t especially showy, but the plant is great for insects, birds, and mammals.